India is a power ready hub for data centre expansion, says Vertiv India executive - BusinessToday

 Majumdar said, “Liquid cooling technology is key to grinding the energy consumption down.
 It can help reduce the Power Usage Effectiveness (PUE), which is the measurement for energy consumption in the data centre, and that will go down with liquid cooling technology.”

-The executive also said Vertiv is deploying several monitoring and optimisation tools that can help predict andreduce overall energy consumption.
+He also said Vertiv is deploying several monitoring and optimisation tools that can help predict andreduce overall energy consumption.

 "If you optimise the flow of liquid into a chip, through all these mechanisms, you will be able to optimise the overall consumption," Majumdar added.

-Finally, the executive also stated that Vertiv is investing in manufacturing and engineering to stay ahead of demand and fill the data centre today.
+Finally, the Vertiv India MD also stated that Vertiv is investing in manufacturing and engineering to stay ahead of demand and fill the data centre today.

 For Unparalleled coverage of India's Businesses and Economy – Subscribe to Business Today Magazine